-Premiums for exhibits in the Exhibits Building will be available at the Pavilion Office window on Saturday after 4pm.
-Premiums for Livestock, Horse, Rabbits, and Poultry will be available at the Livestock Barns after your cages/pen/stalls are inspected by the Superintendents.
+Premiums for Livestock and Exhibits in the Exhibits Building will be available at the Pavilion Office window on Sunday, July 10th following Fair Clean-up.
+Premiums for Livestock, Rabbits, and Poultry will be available after your cages/pen/stalls are inspected by the Superintendents.
 Any premiums not picked up shall be donated back to the Osage County Fair Association.